The Covid-19 has changed a lot not only our personal lives but also the way of working in this environment and the creativity of most projects.

 No country in this list yet

-Fiduciary isolation for 5 days and negative Covid swab at least 48 hours before departure and after the 5 days isolation from: Andorra, Austria (with specific limitations for Tirolo), Belgium, Bulgaria, Cyprus, Croatia, Czech Republic, Denmark (including the Faroe Islands and Greenland), Estonia, Finland, France (including Guadeloupe, Martinique, Guyana, Réunion, Mayotte and excluding other territories located outside the European continent), Germany, Greece, Hungary, Iceland, Ireland, Israel, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands (excluding territories located outside the European continent), Norway, Poland, Portugal (including the Azores and Madeira), Principality of Monaco, Romania, Slovakia, Slovenia, Spain (including territories in the African continent), Sweden, Switzerland, United Kingdom.
+Andorra, Austria (with specific limitations for Tirolo), Belgium, Bulgaria, Cyprus, Croatia, Czech Republic, Denmark (including the Faroe Islands and Greenland), Estonia, Finland, France (including Guadeloupe, Martinique, Guyana, Réunion, Mayotte and excluding other territories located outside the European continent), Germany, Greece, Hungary, Iceland, Ireland, Israel, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands (excluding territories located outside the European continent), Norway, Poland, Portugal (including the Azores and Madeira), Principality of Monaco, Romania, Slovakia, Slovenia, Spain (including territories in the African continent), Sweden, Switzerland.

-Until April 30th 2021, no entry into Italy for all those who come from Brazil or who have stayed / transited there in the 14 days prior to entry into Italy.
+No entry into Italy for who arrives from Brazil, India, Bangladesh or Sri Lanka or who have stayed / transited there in the 14 days prior to entry into Italy.